DaVinci Resolve Review 2024

 What We Loved

-- ✓Industry-standard color correction tools
+- ✓Industry-standard color grading and audio tools

 What Bothered Us

-- ✗Steep hardware requirements for 4K/8K
+- ✗Steep learning curve for beginners

 How It Performed